Wild Garlic

 Allium canadense

-Cultivation: The preference is full or partial sun, and moist to mesic conditions.
-This plant also grows in light shade in woodland areas, but is less likely to flower.
-Growth is best in a fertile loam, although other kinds of soil are tolerated.
-This plant also tolerates some drought.
-Wild Garlic spreads readily by means of offsets and bulblets, but often fails to produce viable seeds.
+Cultivation: The preference is full sun or partial sun, moist to mesic conditions, and a fertile loam.
+This plant also grows in light shade in wooded areas, but it is less likely to flower (instead, only aerial bulblets are produced).
+While growth is best in a fertile loam, other kinds of soil are tolerated.
+Periods of dry weather are also tolerated.
+While Wild Garlic spreads readily by means of offsets and bulblets, it often fails to produce viable seeds.
+This is one of the first plants to develop leaves during the spring.

-Range & Habitat: Wild Garlic occurs in every county of Illinois and is quite common (see Distribution Map).
-Habitats include moist to mesic black soil prairies, upland and floodplain woodlands, moist meadows near rivers and woodlands, thickets, borders of lakes, edges of bluffs, abandoned fields andpastures, areas along railroads and roadsides, and miscellaneous waste areas.
-This plant has low fidelity to any particular habitat; it is often observed in degraded prairies.
-This plant doesn't compete well against taller forbs, such as Solidago canadensis (Canada Goldenrod), preferring areas with less ground cover.
+Range & Habitat: Wild Garlic occurs in every county of Illinois, where it is native and quite common.
+Habitats include moist to mesic black soil prairies, upland and floodplain woodlands, moist meadows near rivers and woodlands, thickets, banks of streams, thinly wooded bluffs, abandoned fields, pastures, areas along railroads, roadsides, and waste areas.
+Wild Garlic has low fidelity to any particular habitat; it is often observed in degraded prairies and woodlands.
+This plant doesn't compete well against taller forbs, such as Canada Goldenrod (Solidago canadensis), preferring areas with less ground cover.

 Photographic Location: The photographs were taken at Red Bison Railroad Prairie in Savoy, Illinois.

-Comments: This is the most common native Allium sp.
-(Onion) in Illinois prairies.
-It can be readily distinguished from other native onions, such as Allium stellatum (Cliff Onion) and Allium cernuum (Nodding Onion), by the presence of aerial bulblets.
-Some exotic onions occur in Illinois, such as Allium vineale (Field Garlic), that also produce such bulblets.
-These exotic onions have leaves that are more round and hollow, while Wild Garlic has leaves that are flat and solid (like other native onions).
-There is a variety of the Wild Garlic (Allium canadense var. mobilense) that produces only flowers, rather than bulblets and flowers or only bulblets.
+Comments: This is the most common species of native onion (Allium sp.) in Illinois.
+Wild Garlic (Allium canadense) can be readily distinguished from other native onions, such as the Cliff Onion (Allium stellatum) and Nodding Onion (Allium cernuum), by the presence of aerial bulblets in its inflorescence.
+An introduced onion in Illinois, Field Garlic (Allium vineale), also produces such bulblets.
+However, the leaves of Field Garlic are elliptic in cross-section with a hollow interior (at least at their bases), while Wild Garlic has leaves that are flat and solid throughout.
+There is a variety of the Wild Garlic (Allium canadense var. mobilense) that produces only flowers, rather than bulblets and flowers, or only bulblets.
 However, it is less common than the typical variety, as shown in the photographs.